mumairofficial/khalilstemmler-website-2019/src/pages/articles/sequelize-tags-junction-pattern.md

 ## Modeling the junction table

-We need to create a [juction table](https://en.wikipedia.org/wiki/Associative_entity) to store the relationship between the two.
+We need to create a [junction table](https://en.wikipedia.org/wiki/Associative_entity) to store the relationship between the two.

 In order to model it, we'll end up with three tables instead of just two.